tenbonks/scriptio-qoutes-app/README.md

     7. A prompt is displayed on the category to "Fill in field"
     8. This verifies that a quote needs to have all field filled before it is edited.

+13. I expect pagination not to have page links if less than 10 quotes return
+    1. Load the page and click "categories" nav button in header
+    2. Click on the "Video Games" Button
+    3. Pagination info displaying 1-1, quotes in total 1
+    4. Check under the content for pagination links, there are none
+    5. This verifies my expectations
 </p>
 </details>